piedraj/instructions/NANOLATINO.md

 # Can I use tight electrons?

-In the current nanoLatino production there is only one tight electron that can be used in the Lepton collection.
+In the current (August 2016) nanoLatino production there is only one tight electron that can be used in the Lepton collection.
 It is `Lepton_isTightElectron_TightFall17`.
 To redefine offline other tight leptons one should require thresholds as in the example below, following the [Multivariate Electron Identification for Run2
 ](https://twiki.cern.ch/twiki/bin/viewauth/CMS/MultivariateElectronIdentificationRun2) instructions.

     Electron_mvaFall17V2noIso_WPL[Lepton_electronIdx[idx]] < -0.86 (barrel high pt)